 First let’s go over what people generally mean by “over threshold.”
 In dog (and other animal) training, “over threshold” is used to describe the point at which a dog undergoes physiological changes that comprise a state of stress.
 The state of being over threshold is not conducive to being trained, and positive reinforcement centered trainers will try to get their dog out of that state before trying to teach a behavior or use classical conditioning.

-A stress reaction can develop into a full “fight or flight” response.
+A stress reaction can develop into a full “fight or flight” response, that is, the sympathetic nervous system response.
 Common physiological changes in mammals attendant to this response include:

 - dilated pupils

 - heightened respiration

 - paling or flushing

 - dilation of blood vessels for muscles; constriction elsewhere